Go Solar Program Fellow

 The selected applicant must have strong research and data analysis skills, be comfortable working with Microsoft office and Google docs, be able to multi-task, and be organized and detail oriented in their work.
 They should also be comfortable self-managing their efforts working on short and long-time projects and have an upbeat attitude with a willingness to work on various high priority projects as they arise.
 Strong written and verbal communication skills are a huge plus.
 Selected applicant must have their own computer to work on throughout the fellowship.

 This is a 15 to 20 hour (flexible) per week fellowship intended for a minimum of 9 months.
-Fellows may obtain college credit for this program or may opt for a monthly, living wage equivalent stipend.
-Work hours can be flexible.
+The selected Fellow will receive a $1,200 per month stipend.
+Work schedule is flexible.
 At this time, all Solar United Neighbors fellowships are remote.
 This opportunity is open to people of all educational backgrounds.
 For candidates without a minimum of an undergraduate degree, some previous work experience is preferred.

 Support field staff in the day-to-day implementation of solar co-ops.